thinkmassive/mattermost-webhook-slack-proxy/README.md

-A simple Docker image that uses [mitmproxy](https://mitmproxy.org/) to convert Slack "blocks" webhook payloads to the legacy format.
+A simple Docker image that uses [mitmproxy](https://mitmproxy.org/) to convert Slack [block kit](https://api.slack.com/block-kit/building) webhook payloads to the legacy format.
 This is useful for sending [webhooks to Mattermost](https://docs.mattermost.com/developer/webhooks-incoming.html), which [doesn't yet support the new format](https://mattermost.atlassian.net/browse/MM-26729).

 Messages are still susceptible to the limitations described in the Mattermost docs about [Slack Compatibility](https://docs.mattermost.com/developer/webhooks-incoming.html#slack-compatibility).